Lie symmetry analysis of the two-Higgs-doublet model field equations: Lie symmetry analysis of PDEs

-Then, a point symmetry $S$ of the system of PDEs \eqref{E:nthOrdPDEs} is a diffeomorphism\footnote{Which means $S$ and $S^{-1}$ exist and have at least continuous first order derivatives, but are often taken to be smooth, i.e~$C^\infty$. } on the space of variables (i.e.~it is a point transformation), which maps solutions of \eqref{E:nthOrdPDEs} to solutions.
+Then, a point symmetry $S$ of the system of PDEs \eqref{E:nthOrdPDEs} is a diffeomorphism\footnote{Which means that $S$ and $S^{-1}$ exist and have at least continuous first-order derivatives, but are often taken to be smooth, that is, $C^\infty$. } on the space of variables (i.e.,~it is a point transformation), which maps solutions of \eqref{E:nthOrdPDEs} to solutions.
 More precisely, this means

 for an open set $U$, such that the transformed system of PDEs,